hertssayf/ledgeboundgame-assignment-2/README.md

 ---

 ## Game Story
 LedgeBound uses a simple story allowing the prototype to be more gameplay driven.
 The player controls a lone adventurer travelling through a dangerous side-scrolling world filled with challenges such as spikes and slimes.
 The objective is to overcome the dangers of each stage and reach the end goal safely.
-The game ends when the player returns back to his/her cabin at the end of level 3 (the final level) as this leaves a good impression of an ending to the user.
+The game ends when the player returns back to their cabin at the end of level 3 (the final level) providing a clear narrative conclusion.
 The story is intentionally lightweight so that the main focus remains on platforming mechanics and player progression.

 ---